 1. Technical Execution Concerns

-Such concerns do not prove misconduct, but they do indicate operational risk that potential users should understand.
+Such concerns do not prove misconduct.
+They do indicate operational aspects that potential users should investigate independently.

 2. Stability and Allegation-Based Concerns